 Making egg fried rice

 - To be cooked on high flame.
-Heat a pan with oil, add chopped garlic.
+Heat a pan with oil, add chopped garlic & green chili.
 Fry for 30 seconds.
 Add spring onion whites and fry for a minute.

 - Add chopped veggies and fry for about 2 minutes.
 Do not make them mushy, they should be crunchy and half cooked.
 Slide the veggies to one side of the pan.